SergioAMG/FlutterApp/README.md

 - Development environment and Flutter with Dart 3.2.0+
 - Set up a Firebase project
 - Connect your app to Firebase
+- Upgrade your project to use the pay-as-you-go Blaze pricing plan
+- Enable the required APIs in your project (Vertex AI API and Vertex AI in Firebase API)
+-
 - Three